Tangerinos/TanjiCore/README.md

 ## Server should now be active at https://localhost:8081
 ```

 Alternatively, just import the project with Visual Studio for local development on Windows.
-Change the run target from IISExpress to TanjiCore.Web if necessary.
+Change the run target from IISExpress to TanjiCore<span></span>.Web if necessary.
 ##

 # Contributors